shuijingwan/yii2-app-advanced/README.md

     mail/                contains view files for e-mails
     messages/            contains message files for I18N
-    models/              contains model classes used in both backend and frontend and api and console tests/               contains various tests for common classes widgets/             contains common widgets console
+    models/              contains model classes used in both backend and frontend and api and console services             contains service classes used in both backend and frontend and api and console tests/               contains various tests for common classes widgets/             contains common widgets console